PrathameshVK/PythonPrograms/PyNote/README.md

 To use the PyNote, first you are required to run setup.py script.
 It creates and populates the required folder and primary data files.
+Password required for first time is 1234.
+You can change it using Change password function.